Ich hab mich ergeben

 "Ich hab mich ergeben" (/de/; lit.
 'I Have Surrendered'), originally titled "Gelübde" (/de/; 'Vow'), is a German patriotic song.
 The text was written in 1820 by Hans Ferdinand Maßmann.

 As singing the traditional anthem, the "Deutschlandlied", starting with the line "Deutschland, Deutschland über alles" ("Germany, Germany above all else"), didn't seem appropriate after Germany's surrender in World War II, the double meaning of the line 'Ich hab mich ergeben', which means 'I have surrendered' in literal translation, but in the context of this song's lyrics also 'I am devoted to thee, made this song one of the favorites for a national anthem in post-war Germany.
 As such, it was one of the unofficial national anthems of West Germany from 1949 until 1952, and in national radio it was played even since 1945 before intermission.
 However, public interest in the song declined before the Deutschlandlied was officially reinstated, of which only the third stanza is sung ever since.

-Two Christmas carols use the same tune: the English "God Rest Ye Merry Gentlemen” and the Swedish "När juldagsmorgon glimmar".
+The Swedish Christmas song "När juldagsmorgon glimmar" uses the same tune.
 The tune is also used in the Micronesian national anthem, a cultural realm which has been historically influenced by German colonial presence.